Bijman/srb2dl/README.md

 This script extracts links and information from mb.srb2.org, GitHub and GitLab and lists them in a simple format including title, author, upload/update date and category.
 This allows more straightforward and centralized approach to downloading everything related to SRB2 and SRB2Kart.

 **Features:**
 - Browsing SRB2/SRB2Kart content by categories,
 - Downloading multiple resources at the same time,
 - Searching content by keyword or user,
 - Filtering content by reusable,
 - Added vanilla SRB2/SRB2Kart builds and custom builds (source code included),
-- Runs on Linux and Windows (Cygwin, Git Bash),
+- Runs on Linux and Windows (Cygwin, Git Bash).

 **Dependencies:**
 - GNU Coreutils,